CREATING NONEXISTENT ART

-VR Artist, a an old skool painter as well, specializing in photorealism, surrealism and virtual reality.
-Trying to find new ways in art using the HTC Vive and the Oculus Rift
+Trying to find new ways in art using hardware like the HTC Vive, the Oculus Rift and the Valve Index

-I use the HTC Vive and the Oculus Rift, to explore the possibilities of creating virtual art, using Google Tilt Brush, Google Blocks and other programs like Gravity Sketch and Oculus Medium.
-These are programs you can use to draw in virtual reality (VR), with all kinds of materials and (light-) effects.
-It’s a combination of sculpting and drawing.
+- I want to explore the possibilities of creating virtual art, possibilities and beyond, using Google Tilt Brush, Google Blocks and other programs like Gravity Sketch, Masterpiece VR and Oculus Medium.
+These are programs you can use to draw, paint and sculpt in virtual reality (VR), with all kinds of materials and (light-) effects.

 My You Tube Channel with more VR art than showcased here